Ten Common Questions and Answers for Patients

 What is Progressive Supranuclear Palsy (PSP)?

 Progressive supranuclear palsy, or PSP, is an atypical parkinsonian syndrome (Parkinson-plus disorder) typically characterized by progressive, early-onset postural instability, frequent (unexplained) falls, problems with eye movement, axial (involving neck or trunk) rigidity, speech/swallow difficulty, and cognitive decline.
 The lack of eye movements is characteristic and is called supranuclear gaze palsy.
 Other features may include a masked facial expression, decreased blink rate (stare), double vision, slowed movement (and thought), sloppy eating habits, monotone speech, lack of spontaneous conversation, grasping or imitative behaviors, and emotional lability (i.e., uncontrolled laughter or crying).
 Many of these features overlap with those of Parkinson disease, particularly early on in the course of disease, and can lead to confusion and misdiagnosis.
-Not all patients present in the same way and increasingly variants are recognized.
-If PSP is suspected, evaluation by a neurologist or movement disorders specialist familiar with this disorder is strongly recommended to confirm diagnosis and to provide proper care.
+Not all patients present in the same way and several PSP phenotypes are now recognized, including Parkinsonism, speech-language, gait predominant, and frontal-behavioral variants.
+If PSP is suspected, evaluation by a neurologist or movement disorders specialist familiar with the disorder is strongly recommended to confirm diagnosis and to provide proper care.

 Who gets PSP?
 (Why me?)

-PSP is one of the most common atypical parkinsonian syndromes, but still relatively rare and affects only about 3-6 in 100,000 individuals.
-It is largely a sporadic disease, meaning it is not inherited or passed down from generation to generation, and only a few families to date have been identified with a familial form of PSP.
+PSP is one of the most common atypical parkinsonian syndromes, but still relatively rare and affects only about 6 in 100,000 individuals.
+Most cases are sporadic and without a family history.
+Only a few families to date have been identified with a familial form of PSP.
 However, genetics clearly plays a role in susceptibility and several genes have been identified and associated with PSP risk.
 These genes are not routinely tested for clinically, but are the subject of active research.
 In particular several studies have implicated the MAPT gene (the gene that encodes for the microtubular associated protein tau) and its H1 haplotype as a risk factor for PSP (and also Parkinson disease).[3-5] The MAPT H1 haplotype is common in the general population, though, and reinforces the idea that genetics and environmental factors likely interact to cause disease.
 Environmental factors include toxins— from proximity or occupational exposure—smoking, infectious agents, level of activity, and even stress.
 Research is ongoing, but so far no specific environmental factor has been definitively linked to PSP.

 What causes PSP?